 The intricate display's monkeys were hanging from vines and living in

-put up displays for ten years, using pirate, cartoon, and other motifs.
+using pirate, cartoon, and other motifs.

 41 formal complaints regarding the bar so far, in addition to several

-anonymous complaints and some from city officials.
+anonymous complaints and some criticisms from city officials.

 A Dorchester group invited English to open his doors to the black